 Strong quake strikes near Solomon Islands; no tsunami threat

-A strong earthquake struck near the Solomon Islands in the South Pacific on Tuesday, but there were no initial reports of injuries or damage and it did not trigger a tsunami warning.
-The magnitude-6.7 quake was likely an aftershock of a powerful earthquake that hit the Solomon Islands on Dec.
+A strong earthquake has struck near the Solomon Islands in the South Pacific, but did not trigger a tsunami warning.
+The magnitude-6.7 quake Tuesday was likely an aftershock of a powerful earthquake that struck on Dec.
 9. That magnitude-7.7 quake killed one person and left hundreds with homes that were damaged or destroyed.

 |Title